mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 Note two important points here:

-1. Without phase control both rules `"map"` and `"mapList"` would be active at the same time and GHC would go into an infinite loop.
-Phase control is the only way to make this set of rules work.
+1. Without the phase control both rules `"map"` and `"mapList"` would be active at the same time and GHC would end up in an infinite loop.
+The phase control is the only way to make this set of rules work.

 2. We first use the `"map"` rule, and then we use `"mapList"` which essentially rewrites the function back into its `map` form.
 This strategy